top of page

 Advocacy Agenda & Resources

-To learn more about our legislative priorities for each of these strategies, download our full advocacy agenda below:
+To learn more about our legislative priorities, download our full advocacy agenda here:

-If you'd like an overview of some of the key public policy processes involved in this advocacy work, please visit the links below:
+If you'd like an overview of some of the key public policy processes involved in this advocacy work, please click these buttons:

 Public Policy Achievements

-• Working collaboratively as a member of the Healthy Families EITC Coalition, One Family was part of the successful effort to significantly increase the Massachusetts Earned Income Tax Credit.
-This policy change will put money directly in the pockets of families headed by working parents, helping over 400,000 low-income working Massachusetts families to make ends meet.
-As a result of this victory, a Massachusetts family with two children eligible for the maximum credit will receive $1,684.80, an increase of 30%.
+Working collaboratively as a member of the Healthy Families Tax Credits Coalition, One Family has been part of the successful ongoing effort to significantly increase the Massachusetts Earned Income Tax Credit and the Massachusetts Child & Family Tax Credit.
+These policy changes are putting money directly in the pockets of hundreds of thousands of families with low and moderate incomes, helping them to make ends meet while they work to achieve self-sufficiency.

-• By engaging our program participants in our Public Policy efforts, One Family has supported the leadership development of dozens of One Family Scholars and C2C Participants, equipping them with advocacy skills that they can now use in ongoing efforts to make positive change.
+By engaging our program participants in our Public Policy efforts, One Family has supported the leadership development of dozens of parents across the Commonwealth, equipping them with advocacy skills that they can now use in ongoing efforts to make positive change.

-• Led by State Representatives Kay Khan & Jack Lewis and State Senator Jamie Eldridge, members of the Massachusetts Legislature have successfully advocated for including funding for the One Family Scholars program in the MA state budget five years in a row, including a 30% increased investment.
+Led by State Representatives Kay Khan & Jack Lewis and State Senator Jamie Eldridge, our supporters in the Massachusetts Legislature have successfully advocated for including funding for the One Family Scholars program in the MA state budget seven years in a row.
+The Commonwealth's annual investment in the One Family Scholars program has increased by 60% over this time period.

 Video highlighting the work of One Family's Advocacy Team.